gmc-code/PC-microbit-micropython/docs/lessons/While_loops..rst

 ====================================================

 | See: https://www.w3schools.com/python/python_while_loops.asp
-| While loop run a set of statements as long as a condition is true.
+| While loops run a set of statements as long as a condition is true.
 | The statements within the loop are indented.

 While true